portfolio-jjm-008/og-setup/README.md

 # og-setup

-This repo is for personal projects and school assignments.
+This repo is for experimenting with my setup environment for personal projects and school assignments.